luapower/luapower-all/nw.md

 ## Window closing

 Closing the window destroys it by default.
-You can prevent that by returning false in the `closing` event:
+You can prevent that by returning false in the `win:closing()` event:

 ~~~{.lua}
 function win:closing()